 7. Love bears and endures all things.

-Apply ~ Daily we must choose to love throughout all that comes our way.
+Daily we must choose to love throughout all that comes our way.
 Everything.
 Our love must remain steadfast, for it is a picture of God’s love to our children.
-God is our Father and loves us unconditionally, we’re their parent and our love must be liken to His.
+God is our Father and loves us unconditionally, we’re their parent and our love must be likened to His.
 (Unconditional love does not equal no consequences for bad behavior, disobedience, etc.)

 8. It believes and hopes all things.

-Recognize ~ Through God’s work in us He is able to do exceedingly, abundantly above all that we ask or think!
+Through God’s work in us, He is able to do exceedingly, abundantly above all that we ask or think!

 9. Love never fails.

-Cultivating love in ourselves, requires lessons from Love itself, God the Father.
+Cultivating love in ourselves and our homes, requires lessons from Love itself, God the Father.

 While His love is perfect, and ours never will be, His love is portrayed throughout Scripture.
-With the best daily instruction (in my opinion) being found in 1 Corinthians 13.
+With the best daily instruction being found in 1 Corinthians 13.